XMMGOF/pysas/README.md

 ### Example Scripts

 There are example scripts and Jupyter notebooks available on [GitHub demonstrating how to use pySAS](https://github.com/XMMGOF/pysas/tree/main/documentation).
 We are expanding the number of example scripts and Jupyter notebooks.
+With the documentation on GitHub there are notebooks explaining the [basics of pySAS](https://github.com/XMMGOF/pysas/blob/main/documentation/Basics_of_pySAS.ipynb), and using [pySAS v2.0](https://github.com/XMMGOF/pysas/blob/main/documentation/Using_pySASv2.ipynb).

 ### FAQ

 Q: Will this break my SAS inatallation?

-A: No. All changes have been made to keep this developmental version of pySAS working with SAS.
+A: No. All changes have been made to keep this version of pySAS working with SAS.

 Q: I have already been working with pySAS and I have several Python scripts already written.
 Will this make them break?

-A: No. This developmental version of pySAS is fully backwards compatible with the standard pySAS distributed with SAS.
-The develomental version only adds capabilites.
+A: No. This version of pySAS is fully backwards compatible with the standard pySAS distributed with SAS.
+This version only adds capabilites.
 The features included here will eventually work their way into the standard version of pySAS.

 Q: Can I contribute changes to pySAS?